osgirl/intertek-app/README.md

 ```

 This will start the server in development mode.
 You will be able to access
 the application on localhost:8080.
-The application was testet in latest
+The application was tested in latest
 desktop and android chrome web browsers.

 ### Features